DIPlib/diplib/README_Windows.md

 Open the *CMake* program.
 Enter the name of the directory you cloned the repository in (in your example, `C:\Users\<name>\src\DIPlib`); you can browse to this directory.
 Under "Where to build the binaries" enter a different, new directory.
-For example `target\DIPlib` in your user directroy.
+For example `target\DIPlib` in your user directory.
 Click on "Configure".
 A pop-up window will ask you for which generator to use.
 You should select your version of *Visual Studio* here.
 Make sure you select the **Win64** version.
 If you select the default version, you will build 32-bit binaries (really, in 2017 we're still building 32-bit binaries